 Dick and Babs have not been getting along very well lately.
 She feels he is not only being too reckless in his crime-fighting, but has also become unresponsive to her feelings in several important matters.
 Sadly, Dick and Babs break up.
 They had been dating since last Bat Year.

-–REFERENCE: Batman begins what will be the start of a months-long sting operation into the new all-female metahuman drug gang known as The Lost Girls (as referenced in Batgirl #46).
+–REFERENCE: In Batgirl #46.
+Batman begins what will be the start of a months-long sting operation into the new all-female metahuman drug gang known as The Lost Girls.
 We will simply have to imagine Batman’s continued surveillance of the Lost Girls on our timeline during the months to come.

 Batgirl discovers that the Lost Girls are supplying a designer drug called “Soul” onto the streets of Gotham.
 When Batgirl is in trouble with the Lost Girls, Babs reluctantly contacts her newly ex-boyfriend, Dick, to help Cassie out.
 Nightwing shows up, but by the time he gets there, Batgirl has already defeated the metahuman girl-gang.
 Batgirl, mad at Dick for breaking Barbara’s heart, knocks Dick out of a first-story window.

 –Batman: Gotham Knights #47-49 (“VERITAS LIBERAT”)